MoAlghorbani/hotkey_service_react/README.md

 ## Visual Overlay

+**Default Modifier Key: Alt**

 Press and hold the Alt key to display a visual overlay showing all available hotkeys in the current context.
+The Alt key is the default modifier used for activating hotkeys with the `data-hotkey` attribute.

 ## Considerations